scVENUS/PeekabooAV-Installer/README.md

 its execution.
 This installer can also be used as an updater, it implements tests and replaces updated files and performes an installation of the latest PeekabooAV release.

+A [video tutorial](https://www.youtube.com/watch?v=RO-P4kJEqLU) of the setup process of a testing environment is also available.

 ## Prerequisites ##